 On the diagrammatic test, you are presented with a selection of matrices that have a particular logical pattern running through them.
 You must identify the pattern and use it to deduce the next matrix in the series.

-BT Telephone or Video InterviewIf you pass the BT psychometric tests successfully, you will be invited to participate in a BT telephone interview.
+If you come through the BT psychometric tests successfully you will be invited to participate in a BT telephone interview.
 There are in fact two different interviews that you can face at this stage depending on the role you are applying for.
-You may either face the telephone interview or a similar interview via Skype, which is generally taken by those applying to a technical graduate scheme.
-The BT telephone interview is usually about 30 minutes long.
+You can either face the telephone interview or a similar interview via Skype, generally for those applying to a technical graduate scheme.
+The BT telephone interview is generally not the most serious interview lasting in reality only 20 minutes.
 The first five minutes of the interview are dedicated to putting you at ease, thus enabling you to answer the questions in the best possible manner.
-The last five minutes of the interview are given to you to ask any questions about BT.
+As well as this, the last five minutes of the interview are given to you to ask any questions about BT.
 This leaves you a reality of only 20 minutes for the actual interview.

-This interview is aimed at finding out if you have a genuine interest in the company, with questions being both motivation and skills-based.
+This interview is aimed at finding out if you have a genuine interest in the company with questions being both motivation and skills based.

 There are also a number of questions concerning the BT graduate scheme you have entered.
-For example, if you have applied for a role in the technology scheme you may be asked, 'What is the software development cycle?'
+For example, if you have applied for a role in the technology scheme you may be asked: What is the software development cycle?